All clear given after blowout along natural gas pipeline in southwestern St. Helena Parish; felt 1.5 miles away

 "I called the St. Helena Sheriff's Office literally within 1.5 minutes after the boom to find out it was a pipeline explosion," Dover wrote.
 "I thought it was the pipeline behind our property.
 That's how close it sounded."

+Jacob Pucheu, Sergeant over Regional I Public Affairs for the Louisiana State Police, explained that the incident was a pressure-related blowout, not an explosion.

+"Explosion means there's fire, and there was no fire involved with this today," Pucheu explained.

-Officials said a pressure buildup in a natural gas line caused the blowout around 12 p.m., leading to residents within a 1.5-mile radius being evacuated with the help of the St. Helena Fire Department, St. Helena Emergency Response, the St. Helena Parish Office of Emergency Preparedness and the Livingston Parish Sheriff's Office.
+According to officials, a pressure buildup in a natural gas line caused the blowout around 12 p.m., causing residents within a 1.5-mile radius to be evacuated with the help of the St. Helena Fire Department, St. Helena Emergency Response, the St. Helena Parish Office of Emergency Preparedness and the Livingston Parish Sheriff's Office.

 About 20 minutes after the explosion, residents said it seemed the pipeline was still leaking.